MEV in Binance Builder: STRUCTURAL RISKS IN BSC PBS

 \textbf{Block-building inequality.} Ethereum-based analyses~\cite{gupta2023centralizing,yang2025decentralization,wang2025private} quantify inequality using metrics such as true-value dispersion, second-best builder estimates, and inequality loss.
 Although our measurements do not replicate the same formal metrics, the empirical patterns on BSC indicate greater inequality in practice.
 The profit paths we observe---dominated by two- and three-hop stablecoin arbitrage---produce a narrow and deterministic opportunity structure.
 Builders able to secure the fastest private flow repeatedly capture nearly identical opportunities across consecutive slots, while slower builders rarely observe meaningful profit.

-This dynamic collapses the effective competition set: in many epochs, proposers receive only a single viable bid, and the gap between the top builder and the next-best competitor exceeds an order of magnitude.
-Unlike Ethereum, BSC proposers face a skewed market.
-The absence of competitive bids implies that the realized MEV is effectively determined by the dominant builder’s pricing strategy rather than by auction pressure.
-The consequence is a structurally high level of block-building inequality that persists independently of validator rotation.
+This dynamic collapses the effective competition set.
+In many epochs, proposers receive only one viable bid, or face a gap of more than an order of magnitude between the top builder and the next-best competitor.
+Thus, BSC proposers do not operate in a genuinely competitive builder market.
+Realized MEV is shaped less by auction pressure than by the pricing strategy of dominant builders.
+Validator rotation does not remove this imbalance: the proposer changes, but the same narrow builder set continues to control the profitable order flow and determine the credible bid range.
+The result is a structurally high level of block-building inequality.

-\textbf{Latency as a source.} Although our measurements do not directly capture network-level latency, several on-chain behaviours indirectly reveal how timing shapes MEV outcomes on BSC.
+\textbf{Latency as a source.} Although our measurements do not directly capture network-level latency, several on-chain behaviors indirectly reveal how timing shapes MEV outcomes on BSC.
 Most notably, arbitrageable price deviations on \texttt{USDT}, \texttt{USD1}, and \texttt{WBNB} pools persist for only 150--400\,ms, and builder-submitted transactions consistently occupy the earliest intra-block positions, while searcher-originated transactions almost never preempt a builder.
 These patterns indicate that MEV extraction on BSC operates on a sub-second timescale, even though block intervals are 3 seconds.

 This divide between block time and opportunity time is central.
-A builder that receives order flow 30\,ms earlier than its competitors can compute and submit a route while the deviation is still profitable; a builder that arrives 80--120\,ms later typically observes a market that has already been arbitraged or rebalanced.
-Expected returns decay sharply after the first 100\,ms and fall below gas cost around 200\,ms (Fig.\ref{fig:slot-inequality}), creating a near-binary success profile: early arrivals capture the entire opportunity, while later arrivals consistently observe stale quotes.
+A builder that receives order flow 30\,ms earlier than its competitors can compute and submit a route while the deviation is still profitable; a builder that arrives 80--120\,ms later typically observes a market that has already been arbitraged.
+Expected returns decay sharply after the first 100\,ms and fall below gas cost around 200\,ms (Fig.\ref{fig:slot-inequality}), creating a near-binary success profile: early arrivals capture the entire opportunity, while later arrivals observe stale quotes.

 This latency sensitivity is amplified by BSC’s whitelisted PBS design.
-Once the proposer accepts the first valid bid, slower builders have no pathway to inject an alternative bundle, even if their route is more profitable.
-Execution therefore follows a winner-takes-all dynamic.
+Once the proposer accepts the first valid bid, slower builders cannot inject another bundle, even if their route is more profitable.
+Execution follows a winner-takes-all dynamic.
 By contrast, Ethereum’s 12-second slots allow late-arriving transactions to be included without competing in a sealed bid race, softening the effect of small latency skew and giving searchers a wider participation range.